Posted 12/31/2019 07:12:33

-One day, as I lay face down on the dock, peering down through the murky water, the largest catfish of them all, the one I call Methuselah who’s always so cautious and missing out—the one who, whenever it does venture to the surface, is often placed in the undignified position of having to spit out the baby catfish which swim into its mouth—Methuselah suddenly entered stage left, moving, struggling, actually, backwards, a bass almost as big as itself shoved halfway down its throat.
+One day, as I lay face down on the dock, peering into the murky water, the largest catfish of them all, the one I call Methuselah who’s always so cautious and missing out—the one who, whenever it does venture to the surface, is often placed in the undignified position of having to spit out baby catfish which playfully swim into its mouth--Methuselah suddenly entered stage left, moving, struggling, actually, backwards, a bass almost as big as itself shoved halfway down its throat.
 Shocked, I drew back.
 Methuselah worked its mouth like a snake swallowing prey.
 OMG.
 Did Methuselah lie in wait and catch that big bass, springing up out of the mud before the bass had time to react?
-Or did it happen upon the bass lying, already dead, on the pond floor, waiting to be scavenged?
+Or did it happen upon the bass lying already dead on the pond floor, ripe for scavenging?

 As suddenly as it had arrived, Methuselah dropped to the bottom of the pond, disappearing in a cloud of mud.
 Was it doing what I’ve read alligators do, bury their prey for later consumption?
 But then why had it tried to swallow the bass?
 Was that its way of killing it?
 Annie Dillard would know these things.
 I’ll need to do some research.
 But Methuselah’s actions gave me pause.
 This, I realized, is what my “pups,” my cute “babies,” as I’d been referring to them, were destined to become.
 It’s Nature, I reminded myself.
 Nature by human standards is not always pretty, and is often cruel.
 (For evidence, read Pilgrim at Tinker Creek.
 I still think about that poor frog.)